Lukas-create/plantDB/docs/index.rst

    #by calling the function the user gets asked to provide x and y coordinates in the python console

-   #after providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles
-   #if they are inside one of the shapefiles, matching vegetation from the database 'Pflanzendaten.db' gets printed in the console
+   #after providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles.
+If they are inside one of the shapefiles, matching vegetation from the database 'Pflanzendaten.db' gets printed in the console

-Example 2: search for data in database
 .. code:: python

    import plantDB as re